christopheprigent/php-item-loader/README.md

 ### tradeoffs

-  using parallel on the same server who call the external API reduce the available mememory
+  using parallel on the same server who call the external API reduce the available memory

   we should consider spliting the project in 2 parts :